1. Peel Regularly

 After 40, skin cell turnover begins to slow, meaning that your complexion is no longer great at sloughing off dead and dry skin.
-Coupe this with a decrease in sebum production and skin can start to look a little dull.
 To keep your skin fresh, you should be using a gentle peel at least once a week.
-Unlike harsh scrubs, peels evenly remove the top layer of dead skin without causing micro abrasions.
-Try my TCA Multi-Acid Face Peel,a self-neutralizing, brush-on version that will help soften the appearance of fine lines and give you a healthy glow.
+Unlike harsh scrubs, at-home peels evenly remove the top layer of dead skin without causing micro-abrasions and do not peel off your skin like professional-grade chemical peels.
+Recommendation: TCA Multi-Acid Face Peel.

 Even if you spent most of your thirties slathered in sunscreen, you might still begin to notice dark spots popping up.
-Most of us expose our skin to serious sun damage in our teens and twenties—a practice we often don’t see the consequences of until well into our forties.
-If you’re noticing signs of hyperpigmentation on your skin, add a microroller to your routine.
-It’s a completely safe at-home device that gently (and painlessly) pricks your skin with teeny tiny needles.
-Microrolling not only helps your serums work better; it also helps lighten spots with excess melanin.
+Add a microroller to your routine.
+It’s a completely safe at-home device that gently pricks your skin to help it rebuild.
+Recommendation: Microneedling Tool

 Get that blood pumping!
 Nothing helps your skin glow like breaking a good sweat.
 Sweat contains lactic acid, a hydrating and exfoliating powerhouse that helps skin look brighter and healthier.
 Try to keep your exercise routine interesting.
 Try yoga one day to tone and reverse signs of skin stress, cardio the next to increase blood flow to your skin, and weight training to visibly tighten crepey skin.